Through the Blue

 AGIA ANNA – A FAMILY-FRIENDLY COASTAL RETREAT

 Our preferred swimming beach in North Evia is where yiayia (Grandma) is from.
 An endless sweep of charcoal shores, Agia Anna is Evia’s longest beach, looking out into the gentle outline of Skopelos in the horizon.
 Pebbly on the “organised” end (i.e. providing sunbeds and food service) with cafes and taverns lining the boardwalk, the sandier, wilder bit is where four-star, simple-but-sleek Thalatta resides.
-Bringing a surprise bit of flash when it first arrived on the nonchalant village scene, its now a seaside destination in itself, fitted out with family-sized rooms (just be careful of stairs with toddlers), airy restaurants, and a rave-worthy kids club.
+Bringing a surprise bit of flash when it first arrived on the nonchalant village scene, it’s now a seaside destination in itself, fitted out with family-sized rooms (just be careful of stairs with toddlers), airy restaurants, and even a kids club.

 Agia Anna Beach in North Evia

 Some menu tips in these parts: order thrapsalo instead of fried calamari – distinctly more tender and tasty.
-And trade lobster in for crayfish – sublimely sweet and delicately succulent.
+And trade lobster for crayfish – sublimely sweet and delicately succulent.
 The region is also famed for its specialty shellfish like gialisteres, chténia scallops, and razor clams.

 Maistrali Tavern Agia Anna, North Evia